jaspervdv/IFC_BuildingEnvExtractor/README.md

 * "voxelSize""xy" is a double that will be used for the extraction process.
 A value between 0.5 and 1 often suffices for normal buildings.
 Default value = 0.5.
 * "Footprint elevation" is a double that will be the level at which a horizontal section will be taken of the building.
 This section is used to create the footprint from.
 Default value = 0.
 * "Output report" is an int/bool (either 0 or 1) to set the tool to output a report file or not.
 0 = no, 1 = yes.
 Default value = true.
 * "LoD output" is an array including the desired LoD output.
-The options are 0.0, 0.2, 1.0, 1.2, 1.3, 2.2 and 3.2.
+The options are 0.0, 0.2, 1.0, 1.2, 1.3, 2.2, 3.2 and 5.0 (for a voxel shape).
 Default value: 0.0, 0.2, 1.0, 1.2, 1.3, 2.2, 3.2.
 * "Default div" is an int/bool (either 0 or 1) to set if the default space bounding objects are used.
 Default value = true.
 * "Ignore proxy" is an int/bool (either 0 or 1) tell the tool to use IfcBuildingElementProxy as a space dividing object class.
 0 = no, 1 = yes.
 Default value: yes
-* "Div Objects" is an array including the additional space dividing objects (the Ifc types).
+* "Div objects" is an array including the additional space dividing objects (the Ifc types).
 Default value = emptry

 more options will be added in the future